ambiguousname/jackbox-custom-content/Readme.md

 # Potential Questions

-## HELP, EVERYTHING IS BROKEN
+## HELP, EVERYTHING IS BROKEN AND/OR I REMOVED ALL NON-CUSTOM CONTENT AND CAN'T GET IT BACK

 If you're using Steam, go to the Jackbox Party Pack 7 in your Steam Library.
 Right click on the game's icon or name, click "Properties".
 In the popup window, click on "Local Files".
 Then click "Verify integrity of game files..."
 That should fix everything.

 ### Important note if you've clicked "verify integrity of game files..."

 That means all your custom prompts have been removed from the game.
+To get your custom prompts back, you'll have to follow a couple of steps.
+1. Make a backup of custom_content.json
+2. Use the "Reset All Custom Content" option available in the menu.
-To get your custom prompts back, use the import feature, and select the "custom_content.json" file that's in the same folder as Jackbox Party Pack Custom.exe
+3. Use the import feature, and select the backup you made of custom_content.json.

 ## EVERYTHING'S STILL BROKEN